Komodo

 • What do tourists get wrong about Komodo?

 They think Komodo means staying on Komodo Island.
-Most travellers sleep in Labuan Bajo on Flores, then reach the park by boat.
+Most travelers sleep in Labuan Bajo on Flores, then reach the park by boat.
 That changes everything: your base, your transport, your food choices, and how much sea time sits between you and the famous stops.

 • Is Komodo worth visiting if I do not dive?